I-Man-H/SQL-Analytics-Examples/README.md

 ## Why DuckDB?

-DuckDB is an in-process analytical database — it requires no server, no configuration, and no Docker.
+DuckDB is an in-process analytical database, it requires no server, no configuration, and no Docker.
 It runs embedded in Python like SQLite but supports the full analytical SQL feature set: window functions, CTEs, PIVOT, UNNEST, ASOF joins, and direct reading of CSV and Parquet files.
 It is increasingly used in data science workflows